Jerric1801/Prototype_MILKBUNS/README.md

 ## How to use
 Upon loading the page, simply enter your shipping details and click on find, which will bring up a list of recommendations along with a map to visualise the location of recommended ports.
-We have included a 'Blockchain' button at the bottom of the landing page, which is a visualisation of the blockchain technology that we have simulated.
+We have included a 'Blockchain' page which you can access through the navigation bar at the top, which is a visualisation of the blockchain technology that we have simulated.
 Feel free to experiment by adding your own inputs.

 ## Challenges
 Due to cost and time constraints, it is not really feasible for us to implement an actual blockchain database to store our data.
 Hence, we have opted to simulate it by creating a simple model.